Why do we follow the behavior of others?

 We have evolved to crave acceptance

 One of the strongest drivers of human behavior is our need for belonging.
-Humans are social creatures, and there’s an important reason why: in prehistoric times, there was no other way to survive.
+Humans are social creatures, and there’s an important reason why, in prehistoric times, there was no other way to survive.
 In a harsh and unforgiving ancient environment, it was crucial to maintain good relationships with others, to be part of a collective.
 Operating as a group allowed humans to hunt larger animals, better defend themselves from predators or enemies, share food and resources with one another, and more.
 The individuals who survived long enough to pass on their genes to the next generation were most likely those who had close ties with the rest of their tribute.4

 In the modern age, we may no longer need the help of our comrades to bring down a woolly mammoth, but our brains still retain the neural hardwiring of our ancestors.
-The need for belonging, and the desire for closeness with others, is considered to be a fundamental human motivation.4 Social connection is so integral to our existence that a lack of it is detrimental to our physical health: in one meta-analysis that reviewed the findings of 148 studies on social isolation and mortality, researchers found that people strong social relationships had a 50% increased likelihood of survival.5
+The need for belonging, and the desire for closeness with others, is considered to be a fundamental human motivation.4 Social connection is so integral to our existence that a lack of it is detrimental to our physical health.
+In one meta-analysis that reviewed the findings of 148 studies on social isolation and mortality, researchers found that people with strong social relationships had a 50% increased likelihood of survival.5

 We want to protect our self-concept